max-barry/google-drive-cms/Readme.md

 - **Simple** (default): TRUE FALSE values are encoded to JSON as booleans, dates as date objects, numbers as integers and all other values as strings.
 - **Eval**: The contents of the cell is run against an `eval` function and stored as-is within the JSON object.
 Useful for complex data structures or nested objects
 - **List**: Provide a comma separated list of items within a cell and have them transformed in to a JavaScript array.
 For example, a cell containing `red, blue, green` will be transformed to the array `["red", "blue", "green"]`
+- **Google Sheet**: Point at another Google Sheet to create nested objects.
+See [Nested data](#nested-data) for more information

 n.b.
 A blank field type will behave like a simple field.

 We are looking to add more in the future, including foreign key relationships between multiple sheets.
-Eval is a good stopgap for more complex data, as it can accept raw JavaScript arrays or objects.
+Eval is a good stopgap for more complex data, as it can accept raw JavaScript arrays or objects. *Update* Google Drive CMS now supports pointing at [other Google Sheets](#nested-data) to create neater nested objects.

 #### Content rows
 Each row beneath the field types will become an object within the JSON array sent to the designated API endpoint.
 These are the equivalent of a record within a traditional database.